gcky/etl-project-website/user-docs.md

 ---
 layout: docs
-title: User Documentation | Willow
+title: User Guide | Willow
 ---

 <div class="btn btn-alert">
-This page is a work-in-progress, some descriptions may be incomplete/inaccurate.
+This page is a work-in-progress, descriptions may be incomplete/inaccurate.
 If you have any queries, please contact the team via our GitHub repo.
 </div>

 <a class="anchor" id="install"></a>